Call for Workshops Now Open!

 Thank you for your interest in speaking at the LTEN Annual Conference.
-Call for Workshops is now closed but please join our mailing list and be sure to indicate interest in speaking at next year’s conference.
+Call for Workshops is now open and you can submit your workshop proposal here.
+SUBMIT WORKSHOP PROPOSAL

 Workshop Submission Guidelines

 - You may submit up to two workshops and one learning lab for consideration.

 - You must indicate whether you are submitting for a 90 minute, 60 minute workshop, a 20-minute learning lab micro-learning session or whether your submission may work in either 90 minutes or 60 minutes in length.